Bob Wade (artist): College professor to Texas funk

 Following his time in Berkeley, Wade returned to Texas to make art and teach in Waco, Dallas, and the University of North Texas, successively.
 Wade helped create a small art community in the Oak Cliff area of Dallas with artists, George Green, Jim Roche, and Jack Mims.
 They became known as the Oak Cliff Four.
 Together they booked gallery shows and a group show at the Tyler Museum.
-In 1971, Dave Hickey’s South Texas Sweet Funk exhibition at Austin's St. Edwards University catalyzed the art scene developing out of the Texas counterculture, bringing the Oak Cliff Four together with Jim Franklin, Gilbert Shelton, Luis Jiménez, and others.
+In 1971, Dave Hickey’s South Texas Sweet Funk exhibition at Austin's St. Edward's University catalyzed the art scene developing out of the Texas counterculture, bringing the Oak Cliff Four together with Jim Franklin, Gilbert Shelton, Luis Jiménez, and others.
 Wade soon turned to a new process with his work in photo-emulsion canvases, which quickly drew attention in the larger art world.
 One piece, ‘Gettin’ It on Near Cedar Hill’, a depiction of two heifers in a rather indelicate position, appeared in Art Forum in 1971, and was reviewed by Robert Pincus-Witten.
 Continuing this technique, Wade transferred vintage and Texas themed photos to photo-emulsion canvases on a large scale and applied color.
 These works include photos such as Mexican revolutionaries, a cowboy band, Texas boys and their guns, Yaquis, and his most well known, the 10' wide canvas, ‘Cowgirls on Harleys’.

 As part of the American Bicentennial celebration Wade installed a U.S. map the size of a football field in Dallas.

 Constructed from plywood, concrete, and earth, the map featured miniature oil wells, billboards, skyscrapers, and replicas of the Great Lakes and the Mississippi River.
 Visible from planes leaving DFW International Airport, the work was covered by People magazine and made Wade famous.
 In 1976, Wade and folk artist Willard Watson built "a three-dimensional, football-field-size map of the United States near the LBJ freeway.

 Wade's teaching career ended in 1977 when he turned his full attention to making his art.
 In 1979 Wade began a series of canvases that would expand this technique.
 Wade decided to enlarge a 1922 postcard of cowgirls onto a photo emulsion canvas and hand-tint it in vivid colors.
 This accentuated the details in the women's faces and clothes.
 This was Wade's tribute to the American cowgirl, a subject that entered a revival about that time.
 A book of these works, Cowgirls, was published in 1995.